Ogiver12/Macro-Pad/README.md

 As I live in England I have cheaper shipping so the total may vary for you  <br>
 This doesnt include PCB or case because I did those my self <br>
 The PCB might be a bit weird because my PCB machine has limits

+## Instructions

+We will be using circuit python <br>
+To install follow [this](https://learn.adafruit.com/adafruit-kb2040/circuitpython) guide and the download link is [here](https://circuitpython.org/board/adafruit_kb2040/)

 ## Images
 ![The pcb in KiCad](Images/pcb_editor.png)